-The Equal Employment Opportunity Office (EEO) is responsible for investigating and resolving complaints of discrimination, harassment and related retaliation within Vanderbilt University, whether the complaints originate internally or externally.
+The Equal Employment Opportunity Office (EEOO) is responsible for investigating and resolving complaints of discrimination, harassment and related retaliation within Vanderbilt University, whether the complaints originate internally or externally.
 Complaints can come from a number of sources including, but not limited to, employees, faculty, staff, vendors and government agencies.

 Your Rights and Responsibilities as a Grievant

-The EEO accepts grievances of discrimination, harassment and related retaliation on the basis of race, sex, religion, color, national or ethnic origin, age, disability, military status, genetic information, sexual orientation, gender identity, gender expression in areas of:
+The EEOO accepts grievances of discrimination, harassment and related retaliation on the basis of race, sex, religion, color, national or ethnic origin, age, disability, military status, genetic information, sexual orientation, gender identity, gender expression in areas of:

 - Any other setting involving a Vanderbilt person or entity